mitranim/jisp/readme.md

 make test.w
 ```

 Running Jisp code requires an entry script written in JS.
 An example is provided with the repository.
 See `run.mjs`.
-Use any of the following Make tasks to run Jisp code.
+Use any of the following Make tasks.

 ```sh
 make mock